Goutch/SimpleNet/README.md

 # SimpleNet

-Simple net is an abstraction layer on top of ENet.
+An abstraction layer on top of ENet.

 It is build to be easy to use and compatible with unity.